Nando-bog/practical-django-projects-cms/README.md

 psycopg2==2.5.1
 wsgiref==0.1.2

 In the CMS project, the TinyMCE integration did not work.
-Ended up using CKEditor with django-ckeditor (https://github.com/shaunsephton/django-ckeditor) and some borrowed code from https://gist.github.com/elidickinson/1379652
+Ended up using CKEditor with django-ckeditor-updated (https://github.com/riklaunim/django-ckeditor) and some borrowed code from https://gist.github.com/elidickinson/1379652 to add the editor to the Flatpages admin.